 Combining we get

 For $r = 1$ the above inequality reduces to

-for real numbers $a_1, a_2, \dots a_n$ and positive real numbers $b_1, b_2, \dots b_n$, as well as $q < 2$.
-Instead of $g(x) = x^r$ one may consider trigonometric, exponential, hyperbolic or any other functions to get new inequalities. \end{example}
+Instead of $g(x) = x^r$, one may consider trigonometric, exponential, hyperbolic, or any other function to get new inequalities. \end{example}

-Recall that, a real valued function $f$ defined on a convex set $X$ is said to be concave if $-f(x)$ is convex.
+Recall that, a real-valued function $f$ defined on a convex set $X$ is said to be concave if $-f(x)$ is convex.
 Applying it in equation (\ref{Jensen_inequality}) observe that for a concave function $f$ we have

 Considering $h(x) = xf(x)$ as a concave function in equation (\ref{log_sum_inequality_with_real_functions_2nd_equn}), we obtain